Picture a community with an elaborate superhighway system.

 It connects the various pathways of your body.
 And it can transport signals from one end to the other at supersonic speeds.

-For a recent episode of my Sound Health Podcast, I sat down with my colleague, Dr. Russell Miller, to discuss the serious risks to your health when your body’s superhighway hits a roadblock—plus the simple changes you can make to get it running smoothly again.
+In a recent episode of my Podcast, I sat down with my colleague, Dr. Russell Miller, to discuss the serious risks to your health when your body’s superhighway hits a roadblock plus the simple changes you can make to get it running smoothly again.

 It’s especially valuable information to have right now, in the midst of a global health crisis that we’re all doing our best to protect ourselves against.
 So today, I thought I’d share some of these important insights with you.